ryman1/keeweb-wiki/Architecture.md

 SCSS styles are using [Bourbon](https://www.bourbon.io) as a framework.
 We have our own [theme engine](https://github.com/keeweb/keeweb/tree/master/app/styles/themes) that supports switching themes with CSS custom properties.

 Desktop apps are created with Electron.

+## Building

+The app is bundled with WebPack and built with Grunt.
+While it's a bit ancient to use Grunt nowadays, it's still far ahead of using npm scripts and perfectly solves the task of doing different actions with JS.
+However it't not used for any of web bundle building tasks, this part is completely moved to WebPack.

+Desktop apps are packaged with [electron-packager](https://github.com/electron/electron-packager) and then built into distributables with Grunt.
+We're not using [electron-builder](https://www.electron.build) because the installers are heavily customized and patching it is harder than implement them on our own.